django-ses/django-ses/README.rst

 ``AWS_SES_RETURN_PATH``
   Optional.
-Use `AWS_SES_RETURN_PATH` to receive complaint notifications It only works in the v2 client. https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_SendEmail.html#API_SendEmail_RequestSyntax
+Use `AWS_SES_RETURN_PATH` to receive complaint notifications You must use the v2 client by setting `USE_SES_V2=True` for this setting to work, otherwise it is ignored. https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_SendEmail.html#API_SendEmail_RequestSyntax